prashantkolhe97/Future_ReadyTalent_project_2022/README.md

 6.Services

 7.Contact Me

+# Functionalities 😃
+1.Interactive and responsive UI.

+2.Has many graphical and visual innovative effects.

 # This web based Portfolio application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.